rybaz/black-hat-nix/labs/0.0-package-install/README.md

-# Lab 00: Package Installation
+# Lab 0.0: Package Installation
-It is entirely possible to use Nix (and nixpkgs, the package repository) as a drop-in replacement for `apt`, `yum`, `pacman`, etc.
+It is entIrely possible to use Nix (and nixpkgs, the package repository) as a drop-in replacement for `apt`, `yum`, `pacman`, etc.

 But this is a primitive and hindered way of using Nix, as I hope you will